Manishms18/Foreign-Direct-Investment-Dashboard-in-India/README.md

-# Chatbot-using-NLP-and-Flask
+# Foreign Direct Investment Dashboard in India
+Tableau Dashboard for Foreign Direct Investment in India to find the major sector for highest return and forecast the trend

 # Status
-Project is: _In-progress_.
+Project is: _finished_.

 ## Contact
 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you